-So if you qualify for work-study and you’re interested, make sure you move quickly and follow the instructions from your school on how to start applying for jobs through the work-study program.
+If you qualify for work-study and you’re interested, make sure you move quickly and follow the instructions from your school on how to apply for jobs through the work-study program.

 What kind of job can I get through a work-study program?